A question I am often asked is why does my loaf deflate when I put it in the oven?

 - Baking and steaming the oven

-It is at point 5 that the problem lies.
-It can be really hard to judge when the loaf is ready for the oven.
+It is at point 5 that the problem of a deflating loaf lies.
+When you are learning to make bread it can be really hard to judge when the loaf is ready for the oven.

 What happens during fermentation?